skhangns/README-Generator/README.md

    ## Tests
-  No tests were performed in the making of this application
+  no tests have been performed

   ## License
   MIT